0x5066/Winamp2000SP4/README.md

  - [x] Beat Visualizer from Winamp Modern?
  - [x] Just for my own fun/experimentation (and for some more suffering), rebuild the sound recorder from Windows XP
  - [x] A new about window that resembles winver on Windows XP/2000
- - [ ] ~~The same Main Window, but not as big as it is right now~~ Won't work with how Windows Classic does its cool things.
+ - [ ] More customizable options for the Head bopping visualizers